How do I know if I qualify?

 What are the SASS programs that my household would be eligible for once I have submitted all the required paperwork and my income falls below 185% of the federal poverty level?

-In addition to weekly food assistance, your household will also qualify for emergency rent assistance, utility assistance, car repair and transportation costs, prescription co-pays, December adopt-a-family program, holiday meal programs, youth backpacks, shoes, school supplies, financial aid towards summer camps and after school sports, music and enrichment programs, youth winter gear including boots, snow pants, birthday gifts and more.
+In addition to weekly food assistance, your household will qualify for emergency rent assistance, utility assistance, car repair and transportation costs, prescription co-pays, December adopt-a-family program, holiday meal programs, youth backpacks, shoes, school supplies, financial aid towards summer camps and after school sports, music and enrichment programs, youth winter gear including boots, snow pants, birthday gifts and more.

-Can I receive aid from SASS if I do not submit my paperwork by April 20, 2023?
+Can I receive aid from SASS if I do not submit my paperwork by April 18, 2024?

 Yes, SASS provides food to anyone in need of help, however, your household will only be eligible for a limited supply of groceries and will not be eligible for full pantry privileges or income-based programs until all your paperwork is submitted.

-I just turned in my paperwork in 2022 – do I need to submit all my paperwork again?
+I just turned in my paperwork in 2023 – do I need to submit all my paperwork again?

 If I have an emergency need, such as rent, utility assistance or car repair, is additional paperwork needed?